npisanti/ofxFixture/README.md

 ### CREDITS:
 The code for `ofx::fixture::Head` `panAngle()` and `tiltAngle()` is ported to `glm` from Shohei Fujimoto's [oF_movingLightHead_object](https://github.com/sfjmt/oF_movingLightHead_object).

-### Donate
-I support you, you support me!
-If you find this code useful, consider [fueling me with coffee](https://ko-fi.com/npisanti)!

 ### LICENSE
 Nicola Pisanti, MIT License 2018